oceansize/cv/README.md

 #### Makers Academy

-_Coach - July 2014 - December 2017_
+_Coach | July 2014 — December 2017_

 - Responsible for coaching 35+ students every 3 months
-- Guide students through a challenge-based curriculum
+- Guide students through a challenge—based curriculum
 - Facilitate daily stand ups and weekly retros
 - Build independence and resourcefulness by building skills as opposed to spoon-feeding technical solutions to students
 - Build and maintain student motivation during a very challenging time in their lives